 Currently, the only defined value for hash algorithm is 1, representing SHA-1.
 The flags may be set to 0 or 1, depending on whether you wish to set the opt-out bit in the NSEC3 chain. iterations defines the number of additional times to apply the algorithm when generating an NSEC3 hash.
-The salt is a string of data expressed in hexadecimal, a hyphen ('-') if no salt is to be used, or the keyword auto, which causes named to generate a random 64-bit salt.
+The salt is a string of data expressed in hexadecimal, or a hyphen ('-') if no salt is to be used.